microsoft/FluidExamples/brainstorm/README.md

 ## Getting Started

-Follow the steps below to run this in local mode (Tinylicious):
+Follow the steps below to run this in local mode (Azure local service):

 1. Run `npm install` from the brainstorm folder root
-2. Run `npx tinylicious` to start the "Tinylicious" test service
+2. Run `npx @fluidframework/azure-local-service@latest` to start the Azure local service for testing and development
 3. Run `npm run start` to start the client
 4. Navigate to `http://localhost:3000` in a browser tab